How to Attend Naadam 2026: Join this Small Group Tour

 • A private driver and all transportation costs during the trip dates.

-• All accommodations during the trip dates.
+• All accommodations during the trip dates (double occupancy).

 • Most meals** (breakfast, lunch, dinner) as outlined on the trip itinerary.
+We are able to accommodate some dietary restrictions, including vegetarian diets.

 **Please let us know of any dietary restrictions before booking.

-Naadam Festival Mongolia Tour
+Naadam Tour July Mongolia

 What's Not Included